milan-stefanik/FlyHigh/README.md

 The blogging application was developed for authors wanting to share their opinions and experience from the field of civil aviation, and for the readers craving for the latest aviation news.

-Note: Due to GitHub markdown format limitations, use right click to open files in new tab/window.
+Note: Due to GitHub markdown format limitations, use right click to open links/files listed in this README file in new browser tab/window.

 ## Demo
 A live demo of the website has been developed [here](http://fly-high-blog.herokuapp.com/).